 The project has run into several technical problems, including environmental impact-related issues that have sparked protests by the surrounding communities.
 Many are concerned with the cooling system; Akkuyu was devised based on Kalininskaya’s blueprints, which are configured to inject large amounts of water from a nearby lake with very low average year-round temperatures.
 But Akkuyu’s design plans to inject water from the adjacent Mediterranean with higher year-round temperatures – insufficient for cooling the reactors – and from an area that serves as a local fishing hub.
 Given the uncertainties and protests, a local court has repeatedly suspended the plant’s construction over the past four years.
 Moreover, IC ICTAS has suffered chronic financial difficulties amid the lira’s depreciation, further delaying completion of the power plant.

-Horizon has previously reported on the Russia-related divisions currently unfolding in Ankara over several prominent energy issues (please see our 21 October Latest Analysis).
+Horizon Engage has previously reported on the Russia-related divisions currently unfolding in Ankara over several prominent energy issues.
 In particular, there is a deepening schism between those who favor the European energy hub proposal and those who advocate for the rival Russian plan.

 personality of the week